How to Identify a Red Spotted Purple Butterfly

 Bnbugc Mike Brickl 5Courtesy Mike Brickl

-Red spotted purples aren’t found throughout the United States, so your best bet of finding one is in the eastern part of the country.
+Red-spotted purples aren’t found throughout the whole United States, so your best bet of finding one is in the eastern part of the country.
 Additional populations are found in the Southwest as well.
 In those regions, you’re most likely to find one in wooded areas.
 They’re commonly found in suburbs.

-You’re likely to spot moths anywhere you’ll find a red spotted purple.
-Here’s how to tell the difference between moths and butterflies.
+You’re likely to spot moths anywhere you’ll find a red-spotted purple.
+Here’s how to tell the difference between moths vs butterflies.

 What Do These Butterflies Eat?